catmaid/CATMAID/API_CHANGELOG.md

   returned.
 Can be 'none', 'used' and all with 'used' being the default.

 - `GET /{project_id}/landmarks/groups/`:
-  Accepts a new optional parameter "with_relations", to include relations between landmark groups in the results.
-Default is false.
+  Accepts the new optional parameter "with_links" and "with_relations", to include links between landmark groups along with a map of used relations..

 ### Deprecations